websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/web-content/developer-guide/web-content-api-basics.md

 | :--- | :--- |
 | $1 | `contentStructureId`|

-Below is the JSON output, where you can identify the default Web Content Structure in Liferay DXP by its `id` and `name`.
+Below is the JSON output.
+You can identify the default Web Content Structure in Liferay DXP by its `id` and `name`.
 The `contentStructureFields` section contains a description of the Structure fields.
 Notice that this Structure contains a single content field of type `string` and name `content`.
 In [Post a Basic Web Content Article](#post-a-basic-web-content-article), you create a new Web Content Article adding information to this content field.

 ```json
 {